4 Ways to Fix Your Bad Credit2 min read

 4. Apply for a Secured Credit Card

 You’re capable of owning a credit card even if you’re still paying for your bank debt.
 The answer is to apply for a Secured Credit Card.
-It is “Secured” because you will be required to open a savings account within the bank, and it will stand as a form of collateral in case you won’t be able to pay your credit card bills.
+It is “Secured” because you will be required to open a savings account with the bank, and it will stand as a form of collateral in case you won’t be able to pay your credit card bills.
 They will ask you to set up a specific amount on your savings account, and a certain percentage of your total deposit amount will be your credit limit, depending on bank terms.

 Just make sure you can afford to pay your bills this time around.
 Otherwise, you’ll end up trapped in the same toxic cycle of debts again.

 Even if the Philippines is still working on a centralized Credit Bureau, banks still have reliable means of keeping the credit history of their clients.
-In case of cash emergency in the future, you’ll now be able to apply for a bank loan because you made an effort to clear your credit record early on.
-Once everything is paid for, make sure you don’t incur any more debt that you can’t afford to pay, start living within your means, and continue to save money.
+In the case of cash emergency in the future, you’ll now be able to apply for a bank loan because you made an effort to clear your credit record early on.
+Once everything is paid for, make sure you don’t incur any more debt that you can’t afford to pay, start living within your means and continue to save money.